What is Chrome Flour and How is it Used in Daily Life?

 This material can also be added to ivory filing clays in the production of bricks, paving, and roof tiles to give them various attractive shades of grey, which have become increasingly popular in architecture in recent years.

 Similarly, chromite flour can offer the same benefits to the ceramics industry and create grey bodies.
-It’s also of use in the creation of glazes for use on the ceramics.
+It’s also of use in the creation of glazes for use on the ceramics, with such glazes tending to be green in colouration, following a similar principle as when chrome flour is used as a pigment in glass.

 Stainless Steel Production